heroku/nibs/walkthrough.md

 </div>
 </div>

-When redeeming an offer, the user is presented with a QR code he/she can present in a store.
-Alternatively, the user can save the offer to his/her wallet to redeem it later.
+When redeeming an offer, you are presented with a QR code that you can present in a store.
+Alternatively, you can save the offer to your wallet to redeem it later.

 <div class="row" style="padding-top: 4px;">
 <div class="col-lg-4">